Leadership Team Members:

 Migdalia Fletcher, M.S.
 CCC-SLP is a speech-language pathologist and the founder of A.L.L.
 Diagnostics & Consulting LLC, an educational evaluation and consulting company that specializes in language and literacy assessment, intervention, and professional development.
 In addition to her private practice, Migdalia holds a part-time position with West Hartford Public Schools as their districtwide Pupil Services Curriculum Specialist which enables her to work collaboratively with teachers, school teams, and administrators to design practical and effective language and literacy interventions for students with special education needs.
 Migdalia graduated with a Master of Science in Speech-Language Pathology from Gallaudet University in 1998 and has over 20 years of experience working with children in both private and public school settings.

-Lisa is a literacy and reading specialist with 19 years of teaching and instructional coaching experience.
-She holds a Bachelors and Masters degree in Elementary Education with specialities in Reading and Language from both Central Connecticut State University and the University of Saint Joseph and a Remedial Reading and Language certification from Albertus Magnus College.
-She is currently an Associate in Training with AOGPE and is completing her practicum.
+Lisa is a public school elementary literacy and reading specialist with 19 years of teaching, remedial reading and instructional coaching experience.
+She holds a Bachelors and Masters degree in Elementary Education with specialities in Reading and Language from both Central Connecticut State University and the University of Saint Joseph and a Remedial Reading and Language Arts certification from Albertus Magnus College.
+She has completed Orton Gillingham Associate level training through OGA and is completing her practicum.
 She has also completed training in Structured Literacy.
-She is the State Lead and Admin of the Connecticut Science of Reading professional learning community, a branch of the main Science of Reading facebook group.
+She is the State Lead and Admin of the Connecticut Science of Reading professional and social learning community, a branch of the main Science of Reading facebook group.
+More recently, she teaches as an adjunct at Albertus Magnus College in the Remedial Reading and Language Arts certification (#102) program.
+Outside of school, Lisa also privately tutors students with dyslexia and provides advocacy to parents and families.
 Lisa is interested in helping bridge scientific research to instructional practice and translating that information in a way that is easy and actionable for teachers and educators in any form to understand.
 She believes that the right to read is a basic human right for all students and that with informed educators all children can become skillful and proficient readers and writers.

 Richard P. Zipoli, Ph.D., CCC-SLP, is an associate professor and clinical instructor in the Department of Communication Disorders at Southern Connecticut State University.
 He received a Ph.D. in the Department of Educational Psychology at the University of Connecticut, with a program of study in special education emphasizing learning and reading disabilities.
 In 2018, Richard was awarded the Connecticut State Universities Board of Regents Systems-Wide Teaching Award.
 Richard’s clinical and research interests include childhood and adolescent language disorders, learning disabilities, and reading difficulties, as well as service delivery in high need schools.